 Using a free Email Meter account you can easily discover different metrics about your email response times.
 In your report summary you will find your Average Response Time, while beneath you will find a number of other metrics including Quickest Response Time and First Response Time.

 For businesses, we've developed Enterprise Dashboards: a feature-rich solution that helps companies understand their business' email activity.
-It allows to easily monitor employee performance and productivity metrics such as workload and response times to help companies make informed, data-driven decisions.
+It allows to easy monitoring of employee performance and productivity metrics such as workload and response times to help companies make informed, data-driven decisions.
 You can learn more here.

 If you've made it this far, you're probably set about wanting to reduce your response time.
 That's great!
 Keeping up with your inbox and replying more quickly takes effort and dedication, but soon we'll be posting an article with tips to help you achieve it.